k0d3x8its/kos-burn-bar/README.md

 2. Note the percentage claude.ai shows for the same moment (e.g. `74%`)
 3. Calculate: `310,000 ÷ 0.74 ≈ 418,919`
 4. Enter `418000` (round down) in **Token limit (manual override)**

-**Re-calibrate whenever you notice the burn bar drifting from claude.ai's percentage.** Because Anthropic's limit shifts with platform demand, a calibration from last night may be wrong by morning.
-If the burn bar shows a significantly different percentage than claude.ai for the same session, recalibrate using the steps above for the current window.

 Re-calibrate if you change Claude plans.